-- CodeRED delivers notifications by phone, email, text and/or mobile alerts
+CodeRED delivers notifications by phone, email, text and/or mobile alerts

-Severe weather is commonplace in north Texas.
+Severe weather is commonplace in North Texas.
 When weather poses a significant threat to Frisco, the EOC staff assembles.
 We monitor local TV stations, local weather stations located throughout the City, our amateur radio frequencies and the National Weather Service.
 If we feel severe weather is imminent, we are able to activate the outdoor warning sirens from the EOC or dispatch center.

-The City's EOC is activated for mass gatherings.
+The City's EOC is also activated for mass gatherings.
 Frisco has multiple mass gathering sites, including Toyota Stadium, Pepper Ballpark, Dr. Pepper Arena, etc. From the EOC, staff is able to monitor incidents at the location, weather in the area that can affect the event, possible additional staffing needs, and other incidents around the city.